TSS, Inc. (TSSI) CEO Anthony Angelini on Q1 2020 Results - Earnings Call Transcript

 In addition, we will be referring to non-GAAP financial measures.
 A reconciliation of the differences between these measures with the most directly comparable financial measures calculated in accordance with GAAP is also included in today's press release.

-I’ll begin this call with a review of our first quarter 2020 results and then turn the call over to Anthony for his comments on the business and the changes we see coming.
+I’ll begin the call with a review of our first quarter 2020 results and then turn the call over to Anthony for his comments on the business and the changes we see coming.
 So earlier today, we released a press release containing -- announcing our financial results for the first quarter of 2020, and a copy of that release is available on our website at www.tssiusa.com.

 Our first quarter was mixed performance for TSS, compared to the first quarter of 2019 you'll see that our revenues have increased by $5.9 million, or 127%.
-This reflects $6.8 million of IT reseller services revenue.
-From the reseller services business, we commenced in the third quarter of 2019, and margins on reselling activities are much lower than our traditional services.
-And this resulted in our gross margins decreasing so significantly compared to the first quarter of 2019.
+This reflects $6.8 million of IT reseller services revenue from the reseller services business we commenced in the third quarter of 2019; and margins on reselling activities are much lower than our traditional services and this resulted in our gross margins decreasing so significantly compared to the first quarter of 2019.

 We are procuring third-party hardware, software and services for our customers and then using this equipment, as we perform integration services and deliver a completed solution to our customer.